 Before we can answer the question, where are wwwe?
-We need to answer where did wwwe come from?
-To start off, here is the first website ever made!
+We need to answer where did wwwe come from.
+To start off here is the first website ever made!
 Check it out: The first website ever made.

 What this jointly did is to open up space for new developments.
 By January 1993, there were only 50 Web servers across the world; by October 1993 there were over 500.
 That doesn’t seem too big, right?
-According to Netcraft’s survey done in November 2013, 20 years later, they had counted 785,293,473 sites, with a surprising growth of more that 18 million sites from the previous month.
-Which begs the question, does your brand need to build a strong online identity?
+According to Netcraft’s survey done in November 2013, 20 years later, they had counted 785,293,473 sites, with a surprising growth of more than 18 million sites from the previous month.
+This begs the question, does your brand need to build a strong online identity?

 Let’s take a chronological journey of the last 25 years or so.

 Sir Tim Berners-Lee developed the first browser called WorldWideWeb, and it was first implemented on a computer by NeXT Software, Inc, a company built by Steve Jobs.
 This permeated a whole new perception of the web, and now people could better reach and understand how to navigate through data on the web.

 On 6 August 1991, the World Wide Web went live – to the world.

 Sir Tim choose a picture of French parodic rock group Les Horribles Cernettes and pushed it online, making it the first image ever uploaded.